Frank3040/Analysis_Algorithm/README.md

 What I did in this case was:

 I thought that to find the sublist that meets the condition I needed to iterate over each of the items considering every case, it means that my code consider all the possible combinations.
-So it consider all the possible sublists that the list can have.
+So it considers all the possible sublists that the list can have.

 ~~~python
 sum_max = 0